vektra/mockery/README.md

 	return r0, r1
 }

 // NewSendFunc creates a new instance of SendFunc.
-It also registers the testing.TB interface on the mock and a cleanup function to assert the mocks expectations. func NewSendFunc(t testing.TB) *SendFunc {
+It also registers a testing interface on the mock and a cleanup function to assert the mocks expectations. func NewSendFunc(t testing.TB) *SendFunc {
 	mock := &SendFunc{}
 	mock.Mock.Test(t)